bbto/gdocs/README.markdown

 Example usage
 ====

-Before using the gem, you should create an application in the google console.
+Before using the gem, you should create an application in the google console (http://code.google.com/apis/accounts/docs/OAuth2.html).
 Since you will need a client_id, c lient_secret and an api_key.

     attributes = {
       :client_id => "your client id",